Tpoquillon/Next-Generation-File-Format-Features/README.md

 # Next-Generation-File-Format-Features

 This GitHub repository dedicated to the discussion around new specifications for feature definition,  extraction and storage within the context of the OME NGFF (Next Generation File Format) standard.
-This collaborative work is the the combined efforts of @romainGuiet, @fdsteffen, @DillanSaunders, @Tpoquillon, @retogerber, @ebouilhol, @nrepina  who participated in the Zurich Next Generation Image Analysis Workflow Hackathon 2023.
+This collaborative work is the the combined efforts of @romainGuiet, @fdsteffen, @DillanSaunders, @Tpoquillon, @retogerber, @ebouilho, @nrepina  who participated in the Zurich Next Generation Image Analysis Workflow Hackathon 2023.

 Key objectives: